Learn Shooting Manual "The Easy Way"

 Learn Shooting Manual!!
 The Easy Way

-Ah!!
-Yes, this one final Manual mode setting worth learning, White Balance.
+This final manual mode setting is worth learning: White Balance.

 There are a few different types of modes: